How to Become a Licensed Contractor

 - If a sole proprietor or partnership is applying for the license, the applicant must have their business name registered with the Secretary of State.
 Any other entity applying for a license must be registered with the Secretary of State.
 Click here to learn about business name and entity registrations.

-- A Contractor's Application (SFN 12012), in the exact name that your business name will be registered in North Dakota.
+- A Contractor License Application in the exact name that your business name will be registered in North Dakota.
 The application will require the applicant to sign under oath a statement of the applicant's experience and qualifications as a contractor.

 - A certificate of insurance, in the exact name that the business is registered, indicating liability coverage as proof that the applicant has secured liability insurance.
 The certificate should list the North Dakota Secretary of State, 600 E Blvd.
 Ave.
 Dept 108, Bismarck, ND 58505 as certificate holder.